tonyg/script-exchange/README.md

 possible, where bindings contain XPath expressions for selecting messages.

+## IMPORTANT: Security

+The virtual machines for each supported scripting language run as the same user that runs the RabbitMQ server, meaning that unless extra steps are taken, scripts uploaded by AMQP **clients** can run code as the AMQP **server user** on the server's operating system.

+For this reason, *do not enable this plugin until you have fully analyzed the security consequences of doing so*.
+You may compromise a large chunk of your network.

+By default, the plugin is configured with only the Spidermonkey Javascript interpreter enabled.
+Spidermonkey is a reasonably tightly sandboxed environment for client-supplied programs to run in.
+While Python is also supported, the difficulty of securing the Python virtual machine makes it unwise to enable Python support in anything other than the most tightly locked-down environments.

+One approach to securing script interpreters for the plugin is to use [Jailkit](http://olivier.sessink.nl/jailkit/) (or similar) to set up `chroot` jails for them.
+Jailkit runs on Linux, Solaris and various BSDs including Mac OS X.

 ## Declaring `x-script` exchanges

 Use AMQP's `Exchange.Declare` operation as usual, with type `x-script`